-From: Burke and Helena Wilson <porkiestoo@shaw.ca>Date: Tue, Oct 4, 2016 at 10:01 AM
+From: Burke and Helena Wilson <porkiestoo@shaw.ca>Date: Tue, Oct 4, 2016 at 10:01 AMSubject: From Class of 67

 To: Tom & Rose Rogers <rogerstomrose@gmail.com>, Peter Sanderson <sandersonpeterg@gmail.com>